AdobeDocs/experience-platform.en/help/access-control/abac/apply-access-labels-destinations.md

 ![Venn diagram showing how only certain users have access to destinations with multiple labels applied.](/help/access-control/images/olac/multiple-labels-venn.png)

-## Next steps
+## Next steps {#next-steps}

 By following the steps in this document, you now know how to apply access labels to destination dataflows so that only a subset of users in your organization get access to specific destination dataflows.

-Next, you can read more about other functionality supported by Attribute-based access control when activating data to destinations.
+Next, you can read more about other functionality supported by [!UICONTROL Attribute-based access control] when activating data to destinations.
 For example, you can limit users' access to [view and activate specific fields only](/help/access-control/abac/overview.md#destinations).